bighappyface/drupal-cloud-tutorial/README.md

 If you do not have a cloud account it is [free to sign up for the Rackspace Cloud](https://cart.rackspace.com/cloud/).

+#### Don't forget!

+If you are using a cloud account it is important to remember that it costs money.
+While you only pay for what you use, please remember that simply leaving a VM running will incur costs.
+Once you are done with this tutorial, please delete your cloud servers and/or cloud databases.

 ## Tools and components used

 - Linux ([Ubuntu](http://www.ubuntu.com/ubuntu))